Fox News: Murder of Seth Rich conspiracy

 On May 16, 2017, a day when other news organizations were extensively covering Donald Trump's revelation of classified information to Russia, Fox News ran a lead story about a private investigator's uncorroborated claims about the murder of Seth Rich, a DNC staffer.
-The private investigator said he had uncovered evidence that Rich was in contact with Wikileaks and law enforcement were covering it up.
-The killing of Rich has given rise to conspiracy theories in rightwing circles that Hillary Clinton and the Democratic Party had Seth Rich killed allegedly because he was the source of the DNC leaks.
+The private investigator said he had uncovered evidence that Rich was in contact with WikiLeaks and law enforcement were covering it up.
+The killing of Rich has given rise to conspiracy theories in right-wing circles that Hillary Clinton and the Democratic Party had Seth Rich killed allegedly because he was the source of the DNC leaks.
 U.S. intelligence agencies determined Russia was the source of the leaks.
 In reporting the investigator's claims, the Fox News report reignited right-wing conspiracy theories about the killing.

 The Fox News story fell apart within hours.
 Other news organizations quickly revealed the investigator was a Donald Trump supporter and had according to NBC News "developed a reputation for making outlandish claims, such as one appearance on Fox News in 2007 in which he warned that underground networks of pink pistol-toting lesbian gangs were raping young women."
 The family of Seth Rich, the Washington D.C. police department, the Washington D.C. mayor's office, the FBI, and law enforcement sources familiar with the case rebuked the investigator's claims.
 Rich's relatives said: "We are a family who is committed to facts, not fake evidence that surfaces every few months to fill the void and distract law enforcement and the general public from finding Seth's murderers."
 The spokesperson for the family criticized Fox News for its reporting, alleging the outlet was motivated by a desire to deflect attention from the Trump-Russia story: "I think there's a very special place in hell for people that would use the memory of a murder victim in order to pursue a political agenda."
 The family has called for retractions and apologies from Fox News for the inaccurate reporting.
 Over the course of the day, Fox News altered the contents of the story and the headline, but did not issue corrections.
-When CNN contacted the private investigator later that day, the investigator said he had no evidence that Rich had contacted Wikileaks.
+When CNN contacted the private investigator later that day, the investigator said he had no evidence that Rich had contacted WikiLeaks.
 The investigator claimed he only learned about the possible existence of the evidence from a Fox News reporter.
 Fox News did not respond to inquiries by CNN, and the Washington Post.
 Fox News later on May 23, seven days after the story was published, retracted its original report, saying the original report did not meet its standards.